krconv/Code-Jam-Practice/2017-qualification/README.md

 Details: Created a brute force solution which searches in a BFS fashion for all pancakes flipped.
 This solution solved the small dataset but cannot solve the large one.
 Complexity: Time: O(n^3), Space: O(n^3)
 Result: Partial Completion

+## Problem B. Tidy Numbers
+Tatiana likes to keep things tidy.
+Her toys are sorted from smallest to largest, her pencils are sorted from shortest to longest and her computers from oldest to newest.
+One day, when practicing her counting skills, she noticed that some integers, when written in base 10 with no leading zeroes, have their digits sorted in non-decreasing order.
+Some examples of this are 8, 123, 555, and 224488.
+She decided to call these numbers tidy.
+Numbers that do not have this property, like 20, 321, 495 and 999990, are not tidy.

+She just finished counting all positive integers in ascending order from 1 to N. What was the last tidy number she counted?

+### Practice Details
+Time Spent: 40m (9:35p - 10:15p)
+Date: 9/28/2017
+Details: Created a program which looks at two numbers at a time, compares them, and moves back and forth on the input digits to do what it needs.
+It moves from the most-significant digit (left to right) and continues until it finds a problem; then it turns around where it is and finds the least-significant digit back in the direction it came from (right to left) that can be decremented without causing another problem; then it makes the rest of the digits '9'.
+Complexity: Time: O(n), Space: O(1)
+Result: Full Completion

 All problem statements, input data and contest analyses are licensed under the Creative Commons Attribution License.
 Copyright 2008-2017 Google